-Cardi B’s music could soon be available on Twitch for XSET streamers
+Quality Control invests in XSET, more closely linking music and gaming

 Over the next month, XSET is planning to announce more venture capital partners — from industries including traditional sports and marketing — that are part of the $10 million raised.
 XSET declined to disclose the amount QC is investing.

-XSET was founded last July, in the middle of the pandemic, by CEO Greg Selkoe and chief business development officer Clinton Sparks, who both left Faze Clan, citing business differences.
+XSET was founded last July, in the middle of the pandemic, by Selkoe and chief business development officer Clinton Sparks, who both left Faze Clan, citing business differences.
 XSET is relatively new to the esports scene, and has been raising funds throughout the pandemic.
 Several other esports organizations, including FaZe, filed for Paycheck Protection Program (PPP) loans during that time.
 FaZe declined to comment.

 “We were just starting, so we didn’t have the burn that other people would have,” said Sparks, the chief business development officer.